Are You Feeling Empty, Alone, and Hopeless?

 Depression Therapy Can Help You Stop Judging Your Experience And Start Living

 For over 25 years, I have helped people struggling with depression get to the root of their symptoms, tap into their innate wisdom, and develop new ways of understanding and navigating distress.
-In sessions, I serve as an empathic and compassionate witness and guide, providing a safe space for you to carefully traverse what may feel like dangerous—even treacherous—inner territory.
+In therapy sessions, I serve as an empathic and compassionate witness and guide, providing a safe space for you to carefully traverse what may feel like dangerous—even treacherous—inner territory.
 No matter where you feel stuck today, I can help you find your way back to living with purpose and vitality.

 While our experiences may differ, my familiarity with depression extends back to my teenage years and into my thirties.
 I have literally traveled around the country trying to find a way to relieve my symptoms only to discover that healing was to be found through an inward journey.
 Only by going through my pain with mindful awareness, curiosity, and compassion was I able to discover the gift inherent in it.
 Dealing with depression, while so deeply painful, can lead you to a rebirth.
-With the right guidance and a willingness to take your own journey, you can find joy in the experience of honoring, accepting, and welcoming what life is bringing on its own terms.
+With the right guidance and a willingness to take your own journey with depression therapy, you can find joy in the experience of honoring, accepting, and welcoming what life is bringing on its own terms.
 You can embrace your whole, authentic self.

 You may have questions or concerns about depression therapy…